esragcetnky/multibot_interface_project/README.md

 # Multi-Bot Interface Platform

 A modular AI platform featuring multiple bots accessed via a Streamlit frontend and FastAPI backend middleware.
-Users can choose different bots such as `Ask Me Anything`, `Grammar Helper`, `Compare Files`, and `Agreement Generator`, with history management and customizable parameters like temperature.
+Users can choose different bots such as `Ask Me Anything`, `Grammar Helper`, `Compare Files`, and `Agreement Generator`, with history management, document upload, retrieval-augmented generation (RAG), and customizable parameters like temperature.

 ---